VW to try to block emissions audit in constitutional court

 Shortly after the Dieselgate scandal broke in September 2015, VW hired U.S. law firm Jones Day and advisory firm Deloitte to investigate the circumstances of its wrongdoing and who was responsible.

 Although VW had pledged to improve transparency, it never published the findings that were used as the basis for a $4.3 billion settlement with the U.S. Justice Department.
-News of the settlement caused the company’s shares to fall.

 Investor groups seeking billions in damages from VW are trying to establish when VW’s executive management board first became aware of cheating in the emissions tests and whether it disclosed possible financial damage to investors promptly.

-Note: (This version of the story has been corrected to delete erroneous reference to share reaction to U.S. settlement in 6th paragraph)